FM-11

 The FM-11 (Fujitsu Micro 11) was a business computer announced by Fujitsu in November 1982.
 It is a higher-end model of their previous FM-8 computer, and was released simultaneously with the mass-market FM-7 machine.
-The FM-11 series was intended to be used in offices.

-Japanese characters can be displayed within a 16×16 pixels matrix.
+The FM-11 series was intended to be used in offices and the EX model had a price of 398 000 yen in 1983/4.
+Japanese characters could be displayed by using a 16×16 pixel font.